LiquidEngine/Docs/docs/scripting/lifecycle.md

 :::tip "Tip"

-We strongly recommend to define all variables and functions (except for special functions) that are you are not planning to export to with `local` to store them in local context, which can improve performance when accessing these variables.
+We strongly recommend to define all variables and functions that are you are not planning to export to with `local` to store them in local context, which can improve performance when accessing these variables.

 :::